Bmdawley22/CBB-Model-Frontend/README.md

 - **App:** https://cbb-model.surge.sh

-## Features
+## User Stories
-* Create an account and login
+* As a use I want to be able to, create an account and login
-* View team stats from database and search for teams
+* As a use I want to be able to, view team stats from database and search for teams
-* View how each teams stats compare to the average for that stat
+* As a use I want to be able to, view how each teams stats compare to the average for that stat
-* Build your own model by selecting what you think are the most important stats
+* As a use I want to be able to, build your own model by selecting what you think are the most important stats
-* View all of your models by selecting the model
+* As a use I want to be able to, view all of your models by selecting the model
-* Based on selected model, input team names to be able to predict game score
+* As a use I want to be able to, based on selected model, input team names to be able to predict game score

 ## Future Additions
 * Edit created models in the database